yang-yk/wageubn/readme.md

 pages = "70 - 82",
 year = "2020",
 issn = "0893-6080",
-author = "Yukuan Yang and Lei Deng and Shuang Wu and Tianyi Yan and Yuan Xie and Guoqi Li", }
+author = "Yukuan Yang and Lei Deng and Shuang Wu and Tianyi Yan and Yuan Xie and Guoqi Li" }